9623Y/9623Y-Spin-Up-Notebook/README.md

 - [ ] Get Superstructure built

 ### **Launcher**
 We worked on the mechanism to push the disc into the fly wheel launching mechanisms.

-Messing around with the pusher of the launcher - the thing that pushes disk into wheels
+We didn't get much done today but we were able to start brainstorming ideas on a better mechanism to push the disc into the launcher.

 ## **End of Entry Thoughts**
+We weren't able to get as much done as we would have liked, but we were able to begin brainstorming on a new pushing mechanism for the launcher.